 To maintain these grounds for the benefit of all our students requires the support of every family.
-A scheme initiated in 1989 asks parents/carers to support efforts to maintain the grounds by payment of a levy of \$50 - \$100.
-Your support will be much appreciated.
+A scheme initiative in 1989 asks parents/carers to support efforts to maintain the ground by payment of a levee of \$100 each school year.
+Your support is much appreciated.